 The plant's root contains compounds that increase testosterone levels naturally.
-As a result, it has been shown to stimulate sex hormone-binding globulin, promote semen quality, and even support muscle growth .
+As a result, it has been shown to stimulate sex hormone-binding globulin, promote semen quality, and even support muscle growth, according to PLoS ONE .

 Dr. Andrew Huberman recommends taking 400 mg of Tongkat Ali daily.
 You can take it in the morning due to its stimulant effect.

 It works better as you enter the second and third months of use.
 Yet, he mentions that he doesn’t see any reason to cycle it.